RemoteSenseiMichael/GEE_Code_Arctic_Wetland_Classification/README.md

 # GEE_Arctic_Wetland_Classification

-This code is for large-scale mapping of Arctic wetlands using multi-source Earth observation big data on Google Earth Engine with machine learning (Random Forest).
-The methodology tests both Object-Based Image Analysis (OBIA) and Pixel-Based Image Analysis (PBIA) techniques.
+This code, written using the Google Earth Engine (GEE) JavaScript API,  is for large-scale mapping of Arctic wetlands using multi-source Earth observation big data on GEE with machine learning (Random Forest algorithm).
+The code and methodology, which used Mahdianpari et al. (2021) as a baseline, tests both Object-Based Image Analysis (OBIA) and Pixel-Based Image Analysis (PBIA) techniques.
 This code is associated with the study titled: "Leveraging Google Earth Engine Cloud Computing for Large-scale Arctic Wetland Mapping".
-This work was conducted jointly through the University of Guelph (UOG), Memorial University of Newfoundland (MUN), and the Canada Centre for Remote Sensing (CCRS).
+This work was conducted jointly through the Canada Centre for Remote Sensing (CCRS), University of Guelph (UoG), and Memorial University of Newfoundland (MUN).

 Citation: